 Japanese Relics in Chiayi

-Chiayi is much smaller than Tainan, yet has a good share of Japanese architectural relics.
+Chiayi — which many travellers treat as a staging post when heading to/from Alishan — is much smaller than Tainan, yet has a good share of Japanese architectural relics.
 Currently very popular with visitors from all over is Hinoki Village, also known as Cypress Forest Life Village.
 Many of the 28 buildings here were originally dormitories for forest-management officials and their families.
 The most attractive, however, is a 1914 cream-colored former clubhouse with Tudor architectural elements.
 In addition to being photogenic, the village is a good place to stop for a coffee or an ice cream.

 A sublime leftover from the Japanese occupation can be found in Chiayi’s main park.
-The Shinto shrine that once stood here was demolished long ago, but the shrine’s former office survives in the form of Chiayi City Historical Relic Data Museum.
-The displays inside the museum won’t keep you for more than 15 minutes, but the glorious exterior could well be the nicest sight anywhere in this city of 271,000 people.
+The Shinto shrine that once stood here was demolished long ago, but the shrine’s former office survives in the form of Chiayi City J18 Historical Relic Data Museum.
+The displays inside the museum won’t occupy you for more than 15 minutes, but the glorious exterior could well be the nicest sight anywhere in this city of 263,000 people.